greg212/trainin/text/array.md

 numbers.
 It doesn't matter what you leave beyond the new length.
 For example, if the input array is {4, 3, 2, 1, 2, 3, 6}, the resulting array after removing value 2 contains the
 numbers {4, 3, 1, 3, 6}, and the new length of the remaining array is 5.

+median from a stream of numbers (if count i even, the edian is defined as value of the two numbers in the middle)

+- array, not sorted - partition method O(1) to add number, and O(n) to get median
+- array, sorted - znamy pozycje n/2 - O(1) lecz dodanie O(n)